 What Is Yeast And How Does It Work?

-- Introducing warm water to the yeast packet wakes up the dormant fungi organisms.
+- Mixing warm water with yeast “awakens” the dormant cells.

-- The carbon dioxide makes the dough rise.
+- This consumption process produces carbon dioxide gas, causing the dough to rise.

 Different Types Of Bread Yeast